 The F650GS has basic onboard diagnostics capability, the information below outlines the basics of the system and options for connection and diagnosis of problems.
 If you see any errors or have additional information contact us.

-Connection is via a proprietary 10 pin socket above the radiator on the
+Connection is via a proprietary 10 pin socket above the radiator on the RHS of the bike.

-Software for the GS is the only component yet to be resolved and documented.
-While the physical and protocol layers are as per OBDII with extensions, the addresses for each component are different.
-Open source software should be able to be modified easily to perform fault code read out and clearing of fault codes.
+Software for the 650GS is the missing component to be resolved and documented.
+While the physical and protocol layers are as per OBDII with extensions, addresses for components are different.
+Open source software should be able to be modified to read and clear fault codes.
 See the software page for further information on this subject.

 Some BMW factory and dealer software is discussed in enthusiast forums on-line but use of the software

 be questionable & perhaps not recommended.
 The factory software would enable complete reprogramming of modules & could result in inoperable ECU's so caution would be advisable.

 There are two classes of Diagnostics systems, Dealer Systems and Owner Systems.
 The third party Dealer software developers are adding the BMW range into their systems.
 This is in part driven by EU regulations.
 Chinese manufacturers are also entering the market.
 The BMW model capability of these systems is the real question.
 Many have only very basic support.
 The Dealer systems are at a price which is uneconomic for the average owner.